 2. The employer sees from a job application that the applicant has a stammer.
 He does not look into the applicant's abilities but simply discards the application because of the stammer.
 This is likely to be direct discrimination, so that the objective justification defence is not relevant.

-Other types of claim may often also be relvant, eg indirect discrimination and reasonable adjustments.
+Other types of claim may often also be relevant, eg reasonable adjustments, harassment, and indirect discrimination.
 See Discrimination.

 An employer comments to a job applicant who stammers that all the people at their company can speak properly and he is unlikely to fit in there.
-This may well be harassment, on the basis that it creates a degrading or humiliating environment.
+This is likely to be harassment, on the basis that it creates a degrading or humiliating environment.
 Other types of claim may also apply.

 The Equality Act 2010 introduced restrictions on how far an employer can ask about an applicant's health or disability before a job offer.
-Some enquiries are still permitted, such as on the need to adjustments to the recruitmess process, and ability to perform instrinsic job functions (after reasonable adjustments).
+Some enquiries are still allowed, such as asking about adjustments to the recruitness process or about ability to perform instrinsic job functions (after reasonable adjustments).

-This restriction is more useful for mental health disabilties than for stammering, which will often be apparent at the interview in any event.
-But it can help a person who stammers be selected for interview, without the job application being discarded because the person reveals they have a disability.
+This restriction is more useful for mental health disabilties than it is for stammering, which will often be apparent at the interview in any event.
+However it may help a person who stammers to be selected for interview, without the job application being discarded because the person reveals they have a disability.